netceteragroup/ngrx-data-grid/README.md

     filter: {
         component: MyCustomFilterComponent // custom component to implement the filtering },
-    component: MyCustomComponent // custom component to render the cell,
+    component: MyCustomComponent, // custom component to render the cell,
-    width: 150 // sets the column width,
+    width: 150, // sets the column width,
     hideInSelection: true // hides the column from the column selection list },
 {